opf/openproject/docs/getting-started/gantt-chart-introduction/README.md

 ![Select the Gantt charts module in OpenProject](openproject-user-guide-select-gantt-charts-module.png)

 The Gantt chart then displays all work package types, e.g. phases and milestones, tasks or bugs, in a timeline view.
-It shows dependencies between different work packages as well as additional information, e.g. subject, start or due dates.
+It shows dependencies between different work packages as well as additional information, e.g. subject, start or finish dates.

-You can also select the project overarching Gantt charts view through the [global modules](../../user-guide/home/global-modules/) menu, which will include the information, which project the work packages are part of.
+You can also select the cross-project Gantt charts view through the [global modules](../../user-guide/home/global-modules/) menu, which will include the information, which project the work packages are part of.

 ## Create a project plan